 Does insurance cover breast reduction?

-The good news is yes, in most cases.
-Because breast reduction is usually considered medically necessary, your chances of getting insurance coverage are good.
-But you must be sure to follow all the procedures set forth by your carrier's policy.
-Your surgeon will need to take photos of your breasts, and detail your physical symptoms caused by enlarged breasts in a letter.
-But begin communicating early with your carrier and make sure you understand exactly what the carrier will cover, such as lab costs, anesthesiologist, etc. This will save you a headache in the long run, when you have more important things to do, like focus on your recovery.
+The good news is yes, in many cases.
+Because breast reduction can be considered medically necessary, your chances of getting insurance coverage are good.
+But you must be sure to follow the procedures set forth by your carrier.
+Your surgeon will need to take photos of your breasts, measure your height and weight, and detail your physical symptoms caused by enlarged breasts in a letter.
+Finally, your insurance carrier will consider the estimated amount of breast to be removed.
+Begin communicating early with your carrier and make sure you understand exactly what expenses they’ll cover, such as lab costs, anesthesiologist, etc. This will save you a headache in the long run, when you have more important things to do, like focus on your recovery.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy